pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 You can also learn to type the macOS Keyboard Shortcuts.
 These came into Linux as Emacs Keyboard Shortcuts, so they do mostly work there too.
-However, gShell takes ⌃B as a TMux Keyboard Shortcut, so out there you have to press ← or press ⌃B ⌃B twice to mean you're asking to move the Turtle left by 1 Column
+However, gCloud Terminal Shell takes ⌃B as a TMux Keyboard Shortcut, so out there you have to press ← or press ⌃B ⌃B twice to mean you're asking to move the Turtle left by 1 Column